tytydraco/yessleep/out/After_what_I_overheard_last_night_Im_considering_extending_my_business_trip_indefinitely.md

 “You know *the voice*, Mama.”

-“I’m not sure, sweetheart—did you maybe hear me and daddy while you were in there?
-We talked to you all the time!”
+“I’m not sure, sweetheart—did you maybe hear me while you were in there?
+I talked to you all the time!”

-“No, your voices were nice.
+“No, your voice is nice.
 This one was mean.”

-“Oh, I’m sorry, darling—maybe it was a movie or TV show we were watching…”
+“Oh, I’m sorry, darling—maybe it was a movie or TV show I was watching…”

 “I don’t think so, Mama.
 It talked to me a lot.”